wtsi-hgi/hgi-vault/doc/design.md

 ### Test Driven Development

-Test cases for any new functionality must be written upfront, where functionality and interfaces will be [defined later](#detail).
-Tests must cover the Cartesian product of all options and, where external state is required, this must be specified upfront (again, [defined later](#detail)) and cover all expected (per design) eventualities.
+Test cases for any new functionality must be written upfront.
+Tests must cover the Cartesian product of all options and, where external state is required, this must be specified upfront and cover all expected (per design) eventualities.
 The test suite may be amended and altered afterwards to conform to unexpected implementation details required for certification.

 The Cartesian product of options has the potential of making the test space very large.
 To therefore avoid intractability, options ought to be